DataDog/terraform-provider-datadog/docs/resources/security_monitoring_rule.md

 - `distinct_fields` (List of String) Field for which the cardinality is measured.
 Sent as an array.
 - `group_by_fields` (List of String) Fields to group by.
 - `metric` (String) The target field to aggregate over when using the `sum`, `max`, or `new_value` aggregations.
+- `metrics` (List of String) Group of target fields to aggregate over when using the new value aggregations.
 - `name` (String) Name of the query.
 Not compatible with `new_value` aggregations.

 <a id="nestedblock--query--agent_rule"></a>